Commonly Performed Clinic Procedures

 About the Procedure – this procedure involves creating a small puncture in the bone that separates the nasal cavity and the maxillary sinus.
 The area is anaesthetized using cocaine-soaked patties placed under the inferior turbinates in the nose for 15 minutes.
 Through the nose and using minimal finger pressure, a trocar and cannula is used to puncture the maxillary sinus.
 Normal saline in a syringe is then used to irrigate the maxillary sinus.

-What to expect – the procedure is completely painless.
+What to expect – the procedure is usually painless.
 There may be some blood-stain discharge after the procedure that is self-limiting.

 MBBS (S'pore), FRCS (Edin), FRCS (Glasg) Fellow, Otology / Neurotology (Can)